20 Best Trap Workout and Exercises for Mass and Strength

 Want to take your gains to the next level?
 Discover your daily calorie needs with our free TDEE calculator

-Now, let’s get into the best traps exercises for mass and strength, using various types of fitness equipment.
+Now, letโ€™s get into the best trap exercises for mass and strength using various types of fitness equipment.

 1. Dumbbell Upright Row

-The dumbbell upright row is a compound exercise that builds stronger and bigger traps, and rear deltoids (back side of shoulder).
+The dumbbell upright row is a compound exercise that builds stronger and bigger traps and rear deltoids (back side of shoulder).

-Using dumbbells in the upright row can help to increase unilateral muscle development and address any asymmetries and movement imbalances as well.
+Dumbbells in the upright row can help increase unilateral muscle development and address any imbalances in asymmetries and movement.

 The standing DB upright row can be done with different grip widths.

-• Close or narrow grip (half of shoulder width),
+• Close or narrow grip (half of the shoulder width),

-• A standard grip (shoulder width grip)
+• A standard grip (shoulder-width grip)

 • A wide grip (wider than the shoulder)